-If you’re a student or academic writer, you’ve probably heard and used both terms - AI detector and AI plagiarism checker.
-They sound similar, and in casual conversation they’re often treated as if they’re the same thing.
+Can AI detector replace an AI plagiarism checker, or vice versa?
+They sound similar and are often treated as the same thing.
 But they’re not.
-Understanding the difference between the two isn’t just a matter of trivia; it can directly affect whether your paper gets accepted, whether you pass a class, or whether you get flagged for academic dishonesty.
+Understanding the difference between the two tools is important because it can directly affect whether your paper gets accepted, whether you pass a class, or whether you get flagged for academic dishonesty.

 I’ve worked with learners who used one tool when they really needed the other.
 Some were caught off guard when a piece of work flagged “OK” in one checker came back as problematic in another.
 That’s why the debate over plagiarism checker vs AI detector is more important than ever.